googleapis/google-cloud-cpp/doc/cpp-style-guide.md

 #### File Contents

+If a `.h` declares multiple abstractions, the file-level comment should broadly describe the contents of the file, and how the abstractions are related.
+A 1 or 2 sentence file-level comment may be sufficient.
+The detailed documentation about individual abstractions belongs with those abstractions, not at the file level.

+Do not duplicate comments in both the `.h` and the `.cc`.
+Duplicated comments diverge.

 #### Class Comments

 Use Doxygen-style comments to document classes.
-Prefer `@directives` over `\directives`.
+Prefer `@directives` over `\directivFes`.
 Do document the template parameters for template classes.
 Use `///` for one-line Doxygen comments, use `/** */` otherwise.
 Document all classes exposed as part of the API of the library, even obvious ones.